 Dental implants are often a preferred solution for tooth loss because they mimic the function, appearance, and feel of natural teeth.
 Implants can also offer increased biting stability over removable tooth replacement options, such as full or partial dentures.
-Thanks to advancements in technology, dental implants can often function within 90% of the efficiency of real teeth in terms of how they feel as well as their biting and chewing ability.
+Thanks to advancements in technology, implants can often function within 90% of the efficiency of real teeth in terms of how they feel as well as their biting and chewing ability.

 How soon can I eat after getting a dental implant?